A2.41: Opinions and negotiations

 Enroll now!

-• "Sí, me dijo que era un poco baja para el trabajo que haría."
-(He told me the offer was a bit low for the work.)
+• "S39, me dijo que era un poco baja para el trabajo que hareda." ("Yes, he told me that it was a bit low for the work he would do.")

-• "El jefe dijo que la oferta era final y no podía cambiar."
-(The boss said the offer was final and could not be changed.)
+• "El jefe dijo que la oferta era final y no podeda cambiar." ("The boss said that the offer was final and could not be changed.")

 Useful Vocabulary and Expressions